2011–12 FC Oțelul Galați season

-The 2011–12 season will be Oțelul Galați's 20th consecutive season in the Liga I, and their 23rd overall season in the top-flight of Romanian football.
-This season will be the first in their history in which they take part of the UEFA Champions League.
+The 2011–12 season was Oțelul Galați's 20th consecutive season in the Liga I and their 23rd overall season in the top-flight of Romanian football.
+This season was the first in their history in which they took part in the UEFA Champions League.

 Overview

 The previous season of Liga I ended on May 21 and the players went on vacation.
 The players are set to return to training on June 10.